FayeChu/chromatic-android-app/README.md

 * As a user, I want to create, view, save, and export mood boards
 * As a user, I want to have a personal profile page that contains my portfolio of palette schemes, colored images, and a collection of my favorites works
 ### Instructions
+* 1. choose a picture by either taking a photo or import a photo from your mobile phone.
+* 2. on the Mood Preview screen, click on custom palette to create your palette.
+* 3. On create palette screen, click one of the the small blank boxes below the picture and select a color from the picture by clicking on the color you want, repeat this step until you fill for all small color boxes and click Next.
+* On set palette info screen, give your palette a name, location, and date you created this palette, click save.
+* On palette gallery screen, you could click on New Mood Board to create your customized mood board, then select pictures and colors by ticking the small box